wrongisthenewright/ebusd-configuration-ariston-bridgenet/README.md

 3) remove power to the HVAC system
 4) connect the adapter
 5) restore power to the HVAC
-6) configure adapter wifi (the adapter create automatically an hot spot at first power on, connect to it and set up your wifi)
+6) configure adapter wifi (the adapter create automatically an hot spot at first power on, connect to it and set up your wifi), the device will reboot and join the wifi network
+6bis) find the adapter IP address (ping ebusd.local should do, if it does't work connect to you wifi AP/Router and search in the list of connected devices)
-7) Start Ebus in signal test mode (see link above on adjusting the potentiometer)
+7) Start Ebus in signal test mode (see here: https://github.com/john30/ebusd/wiki/6.-Hardware#adjusting-the-potentiometer)
 8) set the potentiometer setting
 9) loose a lot of time getting the correct setting
 10) loose another lot of time retrying :)